-Italicize titles of books, magazines, newspapers, legal cases, films, full-length plays, CDs and albums; and paintings, statues, works of art and art exhibitions.
+Italicize titles of books, magazines, newspapers, legal cases, films, full-length plays, CDs and albums; as well as paintings, statues, works of art and art exhibitions.
 See newspaper and magazine titles.

 Enclose in quotation marks the titles of individual lectures (but not the name of the lecture series), short stories, poems, songs, booklets, fliers and television series (unless specific episodes are mentioned, then the series title is in italics, episode in quotation marks).